8 dead in Utah murder-suicide after wife sought divorce

-ENOCH, Utah (AP) — A 42-year-old man killed seven family members, including five children, then killed himself two weeks after the suspect’s wife had filed for divorce, according to authorities and public records.
+ENOCH, Utah (AP) — A Utah man fatally shot his five children, his mother-in-law and his wife, then killed himself two weeks after the woman had filed for divorce, according to authorities and public records.

+Enoch Police Chief Jackson Ames said during a Thursday press conference that officers had been involved in investigations involving the 42-year-old man and his family a “couple of years prior.”
+He did not elaborate.

+The crime rocked Enoch, a small town in southern Utah about halfway between Salt Lake City and Las Vegas.

+It's one of the fastest-growing areas of the country and communities of new homes are made up of large families that belong, like most of Utah, to The Church of Jesus Christ of Latter-day Saints, known widely as the Mormon church.

+Enoch City Manager Rob Dotson said the deceased were well-known in the town.

-Officials in the city of Enoch said Michael Haight, 42, killed his wife, mother-in-law and the couple’s five children.
-Each of the victims appeared to have gunshot wounds, officials said.
+Officials said that they believed that Michael Haight had killed his wife, his mother-in-law and the couple’s five children, and that each of the victims had gunshot wounds.

 Court records show that Tausha Haight, 40, filed for divorce from her husband on Dec.
 21. Her lawyer said Thursday that Haight had been served with the divorce papers on Dec.
 27.